marionm/dotfiles/README.md

 dotfiles/revert.sh
 ```

-Todos:
+TODO:
-1) Switch to Pathogen for Vim plugins
+* Switch to Pathogen for Vim plugins
-2) Remove osascript dependency from vim-arduino-serial
+* Remove osascript dependency from vim-arduino-serial